 The Four-Day Week Schedule

 Pros: Leaves a free day for other activities; the homeschool day closely matches the public school day of other neighborhood kids

 Cons: May require adjusting pre-made lesson plans

 Some families do traditional academics Monday, Tuesday, Wednesday, and Thursday and leave the fifth day free.
 This often morphs into "Field Trip Fridays," either as families or members of the same homeschool group or co-op plan field trips for the end of the week.
 Even though some families may not take a field trip every Friday, they leave that day open for errands, appointments, library day, and a head start on weekend trips.
 Some curricula offer both four- and five-day plans, built right into their materials.

-The One-Subject-a-Day Homeschool Schedule
+The One-Subject-a-Day Schedule

 Other families divide their learning into traditional school subjects and address one subject each day.
 For example, they might do math on Mondays, English on Tuesdays, science on Wednesdays, social studies on Thursdays, and electives or "anything else" on Fridays (art, music, foreign language, etc.).
 The order might vary from family to family, but the idea is to focus on one subject more thoroughly and in-depth on each day.

-The One-Subject-a-Day-Plus Homeschool Schedule
+The One-Subject-a-Day-Plus Schedule

-The parents and/or kids in these families like delving deeply into one subject per day, but they also want to do some of certain specific subjects every day.
-So the “plus" is commonly math practice, memory work practice, and/or language arts.
-So they'll spend time every homeschooling day doing those added ("plus") things, followed by one other subject.
+The parents and/or kids in families using this type of homeschool schedule like delving deeply into one subject per day, but they also want to do some of certain specific subjects every day.
+The "plus" is commonly math practice, memory work practice, and/or language arts, so they'll spend time every homeschooling day doing those added ("plus") things, followed by one other subject.